 Moreover, Groves reports that he exposed the test films to 25, 50 and 100 rem of radiation, but this unit is wholly inappropriate, because it refers to radiation absorbed by human tissue.
 Using it for films suggests an unprofessional approach to the matter: it’s like saying that distances are measured in liters (or gallons).

 However, for X-rays 1 rad is equivalent to 1 rem, so we could assume that Groves meant doses of 25 to 100 rad.
-Even so, as discussed in the previous section, 25 rad (the lowest figure claimed by Groves) are equivalent to several years in space.
+Even so, as discussed in Section 8.4, 25 rad (the lowest figure claimed by Groves) are equivalent to several years in space.